laurent90git/PLSQC/README.md

 Improvements for the future:
 * ~~Faster linear solution with sparse matrices.~~
 * Enable custom breakpoints to be specified instead of uniform window length.
 Each breakpoint should have a specified continuity constraint.
+* Add the ability to integrate the piecewise-polynomial fit.